patricklafrance/wmfnext-shell/README.md

 );
 ```

-By calling the `registerStaticModules()` function with the static module `register` function, the module routes will be added to the host application router at build time.
+By calling the `registerStaticModules()` function with the static module's `register` function, the module's routes will be added to the host application router at build time.

-👉 Then, update the host application `RootLayout` component to add links to the static module pages.
+👉 Then, update the host application's `RootLayout` component to add links to the static module's pages:

 ```tsx
 // host - RootLayout.tsx